michel-kraemer/bson4jackson/README.md

 **bson4jackson 2.7.x** |      Yes      |      Yes      |      Yes      |      Yes      |      Yes
 **bson4jackson 2.6.x** |      No       |      No       |      No       |      Yes      |      Yes

-If you're looking for a version compatible to Jackson 1.x, please use bson4jackson 1.3.0.
+If you are looking for a version compatible to Jackson 1.x, please use bson4jackson 1.3.0.
 It's the last version for the 1.x branch. bson4jackson 1.3.0 is compatible to Jackson 1.7 up to 1.9.